GodGamer029/SuperSonicML/README.md

 # SuperSonicML
-[Bakkesmod plugin](https://bakkesmod.com) that supplies inputs to rocket league at a very high speed.
+[Bakkesmod plugin](https://bakkesmod.com) that supplies inputs to rocket league at a very high speed, enabling reinforcement learning.

+Speedups as much as 170x have been achieved, for more information feel free to ask in the RLBot discord.

+It is also possible to run multiple instances of rocket league in parallel using steamless.

 ## Setup (For developers)
 Download [CMake v3.16.6](https://cmake.org/download/) or higher (Released 10th of April, 2020)